IonutParau/vx_standard_format/STANDARD.md

 If any of these IDs would conflict with a pre-existing cell in the remake that does something else, you must put for that ID a `@` at the start.

-An `@` at the start of the ID means that the ID is not standard, and thus the following characters must be turned into a character.
+An `@` at the start of the ID means that the ID is not standard, and thus the following characters must be turned into a raw ID used by the remake or to be pre-processed.

 Suppose `gen` already is taken and isn't the generator.
 In that case, you would save it as `@gen`.
 Then, when decoding, `@gen` would be converted to `gen`.